lhong375/HighChart-drizzle-box/README.md

     ganache-cli -b 3 -p 8545
     ```

 4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
     ```javascript
-    compile
-    migrate
+    npm run populate
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.